neursh/PowerLink/README.md

 ## Approach
 - TCP/IP with password verification.
 - Connect manually or via QR Code.
-- Allows limited key to be executed to avoid attackers.
+- Allows limited keys to be executed to avoid attackers.